ARW4/FPL_Project/README.md

 ## Project overview ⚽
 The aim of this project was to create a complete end to end data pipeline that would have fully fully automated data refreshes.
 <br><br>
-This read me outlines the process of making this happen and also some of the challanges along the way.
-If you would like to skip straight to the dashboard use the link [here](https://public.tableau.com/app/profile/alexrwood/viz/FPLDashboard_17254712584930/FPL-HiddenGems).
+If you would like to skip straight to the dashboard use the link [here](https://public.tableau.com/app/profile/alexrwood/viz/FPLDashboard_17254712584930/FPL-Standings).

 ## Learnings
 I began this project knowing how to use R to make API calls, transform data and create tables whilst also being able to use Tableau to visualise data.
 The aspects of this project which were new to me included: